adamhammond22/Neurolab_Scripts/README.md

 ### Windows:
 1 - Download Python 3.10 from the Microsoft Store.

 	(Any version starting with a 3.<something> will probably work)

 2 - Download all program files 'Neurolab_Scripts-main'and store them on local computer.

 	(By clicking 'Code'->'Download Zip' on github)

 3 - Unzip 'Neurolab_Scripts-main' if it's zipped.

 	(By right clicking on it -> 'Extract All' -> 'Extract' button)

 3 - Open Windows Command Prompt or Powershell

 	(By going to windows search bar and typing 'cmd' or 'pow', they should pop up)

 4 - Change Directory in the Command Prompt or Powershell to the unzipped 'Neurolab_Scripts-main' folder.

 	(By typing 'cd <path/to/folder>/Neurolab_Scripts-main')

 	(Replace <path/to/folder> with actual filepath)

 	(You know you're in the correct directory if you enter 'dir' and it prints the files inside the Neurolab_Scripts-main folder)

 5 - Enter 'python3 -m pip install -r requirements.txt'

 	(This should tell python's package manager pip to recursively install all the dependancies in requirements.txt)

+	If it stops after 10 seconds hit enter a couple times, it's finished when "<filepath>/Neuro_Scripts-main>" returns

 	If this is completed sucessfully, you should be able to simply run the program from here on out

 ## Running excelformat.py